Automating-GIS-processes/site/source/lessons/L5/share-on-github.rst

 Let's see how does the ``index.md`` file look like (here is a `link <https://github.com/Automating-GIS-processes/Exercise-5/blob/master/docs/index.md>`_ to the actual page on our public repository):

 .. image:: img/index-md.PNG
-    :width: 1500 px
     :scale: 50 %

 |

 Okey, so we can see that this is a familiar looking page with some Markdown text and links.
 What is the purpose of this page is to serve as an **entrance page** for you interactive plots.
-Thus as the page say, you should add links to your personal Exercise 5 page such as mine which is located at ``http://automating-gis-processes.github.io/exercise-5-HTenkanen``.
+Thus as the page say, you should add links to your maps that are published from your personal Exercise 5 located at ``https://autogis-2018.github.io/exercise-5-YourUserName/`` (for example, the address for vuokko's exercise 5 submission is ``https://autogis-2018.github.io/exercise-5-VuokkoH/``).

 **Okey but how does that work, how do I get a page with such an address?**